bderleta/mini-snmpd-cerbo/README.md

 To build from GIT you first need to clone the repository and run the `autogen.sh` script.
 This requires `automake` and `autoconf` to be installed on your system.

+Building requires Venus OS-full, as some additional opkg packages need to be installed.

     git clone https://github.com/troglobit/mini-snmpd.git
     cd mini-snmpd/